michellefxl/papreadr/README.md

 7. Help function (shows list of selectable options)
 8. Scitldr, summarize abstract to one sentence
 9. Paper detail extraction through semantic scholar public api and arxivcheck
+10. Show read history with links to papers and details on paper field, year, publisher
+11. Show papers in reference with url

 ### Additional skills:
 - estimate time needed to read a paper based on average reading speed (250 WPM)